What Are The Daytime Emmy® Awards?

 WYSIWYT - What You See Is What You Typed!

-Entry information appears exactly as entered into the ©Yangaroo system - odd capitalizations, misspellings, missing credits, everything in lower case or CAPs etc. NATAS is not liable for errors in listings that are the result of incorrect information being submitted on the entry form.
-There is window of opportunity to make corrections following the Nomination Announcements (March 21, 2018).
-Keep in mind that information you type is displayed in official nomination and recipient documentation, including press releases, invitations, print program and EMMY® statue engravings.
-Once entries are submitted and closed for editing, you should email firstname.lastname@example.org to send corrections.
-Do NOT send corrections via Facebook or other social media.
+Entry information appears exactly as entered into the ©YANGAROO system - odd capitalizations, misspellings, missing credits, everything in lower case or CAPs etc. The Daytime Administration is NOT liable for errors in listings that are the result of incorrect information being submitted on the entry form.
+There is window of opportunity to make corrections following the Nomination Announcements (currently scheduled for March 20, 2019).
+Keep in mind that information supplied by the submitter is displayed in official nomination and recipient documentation, including press releases, invitations, print program and EMMY® statue engravings.
+Once entries are submitted and closed for editing, corrections should be emailed to email@example.com.
+Corrections conveyed by any other method including social media will not be accepted.

 Important Note: The Primetime Emmy® Awards and News and Documentary Emmy® Awards often honor individual work for a specific episode or story.
-For the Daytime Emmy® Awards, most craft categories related to a Series are team awards.
-This means that a series will be represented in most cases by one episode or a clip reel, however, the entrant must include all eligible team members who worked on the series in the entry form, even if they did not work on the submitted episode.
-Please refer to the By-Category Submission Guide document for specific eligibility determination.
+For the Daytime Emmy® Awards, many craft categories related to a Series are team awards.
+This means that a series will be represented in most cases by one episode or a clip reel, however, the entrant must include all eligible team members who worked on the series in the entry form, even if they did not work on the submitted episode or no longer work on the program.
+Please refer to the By-Category Submission Guide section of this document for specific eligibility detail.

 When submitting categories in addition to a Series Program category the entrant may choose the same or a different episode from the program entry - one that best highlights the work done by the entrant, performer, host or craft team.